 High end domestic

-These are designed for home from the ground up and are great for espresso machine to grinder brand matching.
-However, small commercial grinders are always better value.
+These are designed for home from the ground up.
+They are usually a little more compact than small commercial grinders and many are great for espresso machine to grinder brand matching.

 These are designed for high throughput cafes and there are planar and conical burr options.
 The particle size distribution produced by a conical burr grinder is larger than that of a planar burr grinder, resulting in a more complex and brighter espresso.
 I prefer the more rounded notes of a planar burr grinder.

 Espresso is not all about machines and grinders.
 Great accessories will help your espresso workflow, keep your machine in great condition, and ensure that you get the most from every extraction.
 There are many hundreds of accessories on the market.
-I have chosen a handful of the very best - the accessories that I use every day.
+I have chosen a handful of the very best accessories.
+To view them click here.

 Why K Bean?

 All of my stock is sourced from Australian distributors and backed by a service network.
 I offer free shipping and if you're local you get the benefit of free training with any machine.
 I am proud of K Bean and I love what I do.
 This means that you can expect a buying experience that is second to none.
 Please read through some of my 60+ Google reviews.
 Finally, I am a forum veteran and a sponsor of both Coffee Snobs and The Coffee Forum.